mtford90/siesta/docs/index.md

 console.log(carData.colour); // Red
 ```

-So not only do we now have **two** distinct live objects representing the same remote resource, but one of those objects is now out of sync - we have two sources of truth, and one of those sources is a blatantly lying to us.
+So not only do we now have **two** distinct live objects representing the same remote resource, but one of those objects is now out of sync - we have two sources of truth, and one of those sources is blatantly lying to us.

 ###The Solution